adelphi-ed-tech/au-courses/courses/programming-non-majors.md

 **Computer Science 0145-170, Srping 2016**

-**Keywords:**  computer programming, CS1, python, computational thinking, critical computational literacy, Python
+**Keywords:** computer programming, CS1, python, computational thinking, critical computational literacy

 **Description:** This course introduces students to programming and  some core concepts of computer science, using a modern, object oriented programming language (currently Python).
 Students learn concepts of  variables, functions, repetition/loops, basic data structures  (arrays, lists, hashtables), and basic object oriented programming.
 They also consider the role of computation, software, and technology in our society.

 **Class meetings:** Tues. & Thurs.
 12:15-1:30PM, Room 100, Swirbul Library (Garden City)